History of What to Do with Daylight in Timeline

 What to Do with Daylight

-What to Do with Daylight is the debut album by New Zealand singer/songwriter Brooke Fraser, released in 2004.
-It achieved significant success in New Zealand, becoming the top album of the year and earning a seven-times Platinum certification.
-The album marked a significant milestone in Fraser's career, establishing her as a prominent figure in the New Zealand music scene.
+What to Do with Daylight is the debut album by New Zealand singer/songwriter, Brooke Fraser, released in 2004.
+It achieved significant commercial success in New Zealand, becoming the top album of the year and being certified seven times Platinum.

-In November 2003, specifically on the 16th, "What To Do With Daylight" debuted at number one on the New Zealand RIANZ Album Chart, achieving Gold certification in its first week with over 7,500 sales.
+In November 2003, "What To Do With Daylight" debuted at number one on the New Zealand RIANZ Album Chart.
+It was certified Gold in the first week with sales of over 7,500.

-In 2004, Brooke Fraser released her debut album, "What to Do with Daylight", which became the top New Zealand album for the year according to RIANZ and achieved seven times Platinum certification.
+In 2004, Brooke Fraser released her debut album "What to Do with Daylight", which became the top album in New Zealand for the year, achieving seven times Platinum certification.

-In February 2005, specifically on the 28th, "What To Do With Daylight" concluded its 66-week run on the New Zealand chart, during which it reached number one a further two times and was certified 7× Platinum.
+In February 2005, the album "What To Do With Daylight" concluded its 66-week run on the New Zealand chart, having reached number one multiple times and achieving 7x Platinum certification.